MicrosoftDocs/entra-docs/docs/identity-platform/troubleshoot-publisher-verification.md

 ## Error Reference

-The following is a list of the potential error codes you may receive, either when troubleshooting with Microsoft Graph or going through the process in the app registration portal.
+The following list shows the potential error codes you may receive, either when troubleshooting with Microsoft Graph or going through the process in the app registration portal.

 ### MPNAccountNotFoundOrNoAccess

-The Partner One ID you provided (`MPNID`) doesn't exist, or you don't have access to it.
+The Partner One ID you provided (`MPNID`) doesn't exist or you don't have access to it.
 Provide a valid Partner One ID and try again.

-Most commonly caused by the signed-in user not being a member of the proper role for the CPP account in Partner Center- see [requirements](publisher-verification-overview.md#requirements) for a list of eligible roles and see [common issues](#common-issues) for more information.
-Can also be caused by the tenant the app is registered in not being added to the CPP account, or an invalid Partner One ID.
+Most commonly caused by the signed-in user not being a member of the proper role for the CPP account in Partner Center.
+See [requirements](publisher-verification-overview.md#requirements) for a list of eligible roles and see [common issues](#common-issues) for more info.
+This error may also be due to the tenant (where the app is registered in) not being added to the CPP account, or an invalid Partner One ID.

 **Remediation Steps**
 1. Go to your [partner profile](https://partner.microsoft.com/pcv/accountsettings/connectedpartnerprofile) and verify that:

     - The Partner One ID is correct.
     - There are no errors or "pending actions" shown, and the verification status under Legal business profile and Partner info both say "authorized" or "success".
 1. Go to the [CPP tenant management page](https://partner.microsoft.com/dashboard/account/v3/tenantmanagement) and confirm that the tenant the app is registered in and that you're signing with a user account from is on the list of associated tenants.
 To add another tenant, follow the [multi-tenant-account instructions](/partner-center/multi-tenant-account).
-All Global Administrators of any tenant you add will be granted Global Administrator privileges on your Partner Center account.
+All Global Administrators of any tenant you add are granted Global Administrator privileges on your Partner Center account.
 1. Go to the [CPP User Management page](https://partner.microsoft.com/pcv/users) and confirm the user you're signing in as is either a Global Administrator, MPN Admin, or Accounts Admin.
 To add a user to a role in Partner Center, follow the instructions for [creating user accounts and setting permissions](/partner-center/create-user-accounts-and-set-permissions).

 ### MPNGlobalAccountNotFound